THE CLARK MOLLENHOFF AWARD FOR INVESTIGATIVE REPORTING

 - Any format is acceptable-readability is what matters.

-- Must submit five copies of your entry.
+- If you mail your entries, you must submit four copies of your entry.

 Submit application materials to: